InfoMagix/swift-auto-caller/README.md

 You *could* do it that way which is arguably easier, but much *less fun* IMO!.
 Other things I'm considering that you cant do with a timer plug...
 * Turn calls off when its raining by using data from a Weather API
-* Control call settings: Schedule On/Off via a web page

 ## Pi configuration part 1 - Do this first